powercord-org/powercord-backend/docs/2-plugin-api/2-webpack.md

 Unlike in previous versions, module fetching is a synchronous operation.
 If there are no modules matching your query, the result will be `null`.

+>warn
+> Be careful, Powercord will spit out the raw module as it was exported by Discord.
+This means you may end up with
+> an object with a `default` property which will actually contain what you're looking for.
+In case of doubts, don't
+> hesitate to `console.log` what you get, and see if it's what you expect!

 ### By their props
 This is the most classic way of fetching modules.
 Specify the methods and/or properties of the module you're looking for and get it delivered instantly.
 Faster than with Amazon Prime!